buildpacks/rfcs/text/0000-stack-buildpacks.md

 During the export phase, the lifecycle will store any snapshot layers created during the build phase in the cache.

-During the restore phase of the next build, the lifecycle will download the snapshot layer with the cache and store it as a tarball in the `<layers>` directory (i.e. it will not extract it).
+During the restore phase of the next build, the lifecycle will download the snapshot layer with the cache and store it as a tarball in the `<layers>` directory and the `<run-layers>` directory (i.e. it will not extract it).
 The `restorer` cannot extract the snapshot because it will not run with root privileges.
 In addition, the `restorer` may run in a different container than the build, which means changes made to the base image are not guaranteed to carry forward.
-The `builder` will run with root privileges, but will drop privileges after executing stackpacks and before running userspace buildpacks.
+The `builder` will run with root privileges and untar the snapshot and cache, but will drop privileges after executing stackpacks and before running userspace buildpacks.
+The `extender` will also run with root privileges and untar the cache.

 During the build and extend phases, the lifecycle will extract and apply snapshot tarballs before running stack buildpacks, but after a snapshot-baseline has been captured.
 This ensures that all changes from the previous snapshot are preserved even if the stack buildpack does not make any additional changes.

+At the end of the build phase, the lifeyclce will forcefully delete everything not in `[[excludes]]` after ALL stackpacks run, before buildpacks run (which implies implies that it does not need to do this for extend phase).

 ## Rebasing an App

 Before a launch image is rebased, the platform must re-run the any stackpacks that were used to build the launch image against the new run-image.
 It will determine which stackpacks to run using a provided [`stack-group.toml`](https://github.com/buildpacks/spec/blob/main/platform.md#grouptoml-toml).
+The Build Plan will be stored in a LABEL of the launch-image, which will be serialized back to a `plan.toml` during rebase.
 To each stackpack, it will pass the build plan derived from the provided [`plan.toml`](https://github.com/buildpacks/spec/blob/main/platform.md#plantoml-toml).

 The image containing the stack buildpacks and the builder binary must be provided to the rebaser operation as an argument.
 A platform may choose to provide the same stack buildpacks and builder binary used during the build that create the launch-image being rebased, or it may provide updates versions (which may increase the risk of something failing in the rebase process).